pocketpy/pocketpy/docs/features/precompile.md

 String compilation has no guarantee of compatibility between different versions of pkpy.
 !!!

-You can use this snnipet to convert every python file in a directory into precompiled strings:
+You can use this snnipet to convert every python file in a directory into precompiled strings.

 ```python
 # precompile.py